What Does Cardamom Taste Like? Sweet, Spicy, Citrusy & Minty Flavor Explained

 Is Cardamom Expensive?

-It ranks as one of the pricier spices, second only to saffron and vanilla.
-However, a little goes a long way, making it a worthwhile investment.
+Yes, cardamom is one of the world's costliest spices, second only to saffron and vanilla.
+However, because a little goes a long way (especially when using whole pods), it's a worthwhile investment for its distinctive flavor.

 How Do I Store Cardamom?

-Store whole pods in an airtight container away from light and moisture.
-Ground cardamom should be used within six months for optimal flavor.
+Store whole cardamom pods in an airtight container away from light and moisture to preserve freshness for up to a year.
+Ground cardamom loses potency quickly and should be used within six months.

 Conclusion: Is Cardamom Worth the Buzz?